02 nights Cairo, 01 night sleeping train, 03 nights Nile Cruise ASW/LXR

 After breakfast on Train arrive to Cairo Train Station and transfer to Cairo Airport for to get your flight back home.
 (B)

-- 02 nights at Cairo Pyramisa 4* Hotel on BB Basis
+- 02 nights at Cairo Pyramisa 4* Hotel or similar on BB Basis

 - 01 night on sleeping Train Cairo/Aswan on HB Basis